Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-10-bitcoin-isnt-trustless.md

 @
 You didn't read all the source code yourself.
 You didn't vet the full nodes who run the software.
 You didn't inspect every update or hard fork to understand what it does.
 And you probably don't run a full node yourself, so you're explicitly trusting the full nodes you connect to.
 @
 You are trusting the developers to build robust and honest software.
 You are trusting the miners not to collude.
 You are trusting the community not to hard-fork away from you.
 You are trusting nation-states and corporations not to shut down mining, or launch a 51% attack.
 You are trusting that markets are not being manipulated (or that if they are, they're being manipulated in your favor).
 You are trusting miners and bad actors not to frontrun you, or grief you, or attack the contracts you use.
-You are trusting exchanges to hold your assets and not get hacked, or not to hide it from you if they do get hacked.
+You are trusting exchanges to hold your assets and not get hacked, or not to hide it from you if they do get hacked. **add BGP routing**
 @
 Sure, in a simplified adversarial model where you hand-wave away all the details, cryptocurrencies have elegant security properties.
 But in reality, there's a great ocean of trust that fills in all those gaps you waved away.
 @